You could call a bioactive substrate the holy grail of terrarium and vivarium soil.

 This can just be sprinkled loosely on top, but it will need refreshing every now and again.

-Soft driftwoods (like Cholla Wood or Cork Bark) will also slowly decompose in a humid tropical tank.
+Soft driftwoods (like Cholla Wood) will also decompose in a humid tropical tank.
 So, these are great additional options to explore.

 Honestly, they also look really cool too!